peerix - v0.5.0

 // start sharing the stream with the room

-// later, if you no longer want to share the stream, you can unpublish it
+// later, if you no longer want to share the stream, you can unshare it

 The stream label can be any string and should be unique for each media stream.